-It goes without saying, but Toyota’s 5th Gen 4Runner is in desperate need of an overall redesign.
-Since 2010 when the 5th Gen hit the market, we’ve seen two generations of Tacomas (with a third on its way), two generations of Tundras and Sequoias (with multiple facelifts), and probably about 13 different Corollas.
+The 4Runner is in desperate need of an overall redesign.
+Since 2010, when the 5th Gen hit the market, we’ve seen two generations of Tacomas (with a third on its way), two generations of Tundras and Sequoias (with multiple facelifts), and probably about 13 different Corollas.
 In fairness, the 5th Gen did see a facelift in 2014, but Toyota, come on – it’s time!

 That’s not to say that the 5th Gen has lost its allure since its inception.
 In fact, quite the opposite.
-Since 2010, 5th Gen 4Runner’s sales have seen an average year-over-year increase of 110%, with 2021 being the largest volume selling year at around ~145k vehicles sold.
-Toyota’s Tacoma outsells the 4Runner each year by a longshot, but the price points are also largely different.
+Since 2010, the 5th Gen 4Runner’s sales have seen an average year-over-year increase of 110%, with 2021 being the largest volume year, with around 145,000 vehicles sold.
+Toyota’s Tacoma outsells the 4Runner each year by a significant margin, but the price points also differ substantially.

-I digress… that’s not what this post is about.
-With all of the context above, Toyota is still overdue for a complete redesign of the 4Runner and from what I can see, it’s coming.
-In the meantime, aftermarket manufacturers are filling tech gaps where Toyota simply hasn’t.
-And, CarTrimHome has one that you should consider if you’re feeling a bit outdated in your 5th Gen.
+But I digress… that’s not what this post is about.
+Considering the context above, Toyota is still overdue for a complete redesign of the 4Runner, and from what I can see, it’s forthcoming.
+In the meantime, aftermarket manufacturers are filling the tech gaps where Toyota hasn’t.
+And CarTrimHome has one that you should consider if you’re feeling a bit outdated in your 5th Gen.

 Find it Online: